orasraf1241/IMDB_explore_Moive/README.md

 2. open the command line prees on the windows button and write "cmd" and open the command line
 3. write "java -jar  path\IMDBTitles.jar"
 4. write your movie that you wont to get information about aim

+## Description about all sources we use:
+-  i use this video to lern how to use web scraping with jsoup library https://www.youtube.com/watch?v=tI1qGwhn_bs

+-  Download jsoup-1.14.1.jar from --> https://jsoup.org/download